-A solid email strategy is one of the most effective ways to generate leads and land new customers.
+Sales email templates can really help contribute to a solid email strategy, which having a good email strategy can be one of the most effective ways to generate leads and land new customers.
 But with so many things competing for attention in your recipient’s inbox, it’s not always obvious which strategies lead to the most sales.

 For best results, use one of these sales email templates to form the basis of your email campaign and tailor it to your customers.